YannGuidon/IHP_SG13_cells/README.md

 # IHP_SG13_cells
-"small Verilog layer to easily switch between SG13G2 and SG13CMOS5L from the IHP PDK"
+It's a small Verilog layer to easily switch between SG13G2 and SG13CMOS5L from the IHP PDK.

 ## That's useful if
 * you code in Verilog